Board of Directors

 Nominating and Corporate Governance Committee

-Our nominating and corporate governance committee consists of three non-executive directors, Mses.
-Marooney and
+Our nominating and corporate governance committee consists of three non-executive directors, Mr. Puttagunta and Mses.

-Leibowitz and Mr. Puttagunta.
+Marooney and Leibowitz.
 Mr. Puttagunta is the chair of our nominating and corporate governance committee.
-Our
+Our board

-board of directors has determined that each member of our nominating and corporate committee meets the requirements
+of directors has determined that each member of our nominating and corporate committee meets the requirements for

 determines selection criteria and appointment procedures for members of our board of directors, periodically